-Chelmsford, Massachusetts July 10, 2006
+Chelmsford, Massachusetts July , 2006

-Computer Systems, Inc.

-MR A SAMPLE DESIGNATION (IF ANY) ADD 1 ADD 2 ADD 3 ADD 4 ADD 5 ADD 6 o Mark this box with an X if you have made changes to your name or address details above.

-MERCURY

-Special Meeting Proxy Card

-A Issues

-The Board of Directors recommends a vote FOR the following proposal.

-1. To approve the proposed stock option exchange program and related amendment to the 2005 Stock Incentive Plan described in the proxy statement.
-For O Against O Abstain O Mar k here if you plan to attend the meeting 0 Mar k this box with an X if you have made comments below.
-0

-B Authorized Signatures - Sign Here - This section must be completed for your instructions to be executed.

-The undersigned hereby acknowledge(s) receipt of a copy of the accompanying Notice of Special Meeting of Shareholders and the Proxy Statement with respect thereto and hereby revoke(s) any proxy or proxies heretofore given.

-Please sign exactly as your name(s) appear(s) on this proxy card.
-When shares are held by joint tenants, both should sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by President or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.

-Signature 1 - Please keep signature within the box Signature 2 - Please keep signature within the box Date (mm/dd/yyyy) Date (mm/dd/yyyy) Proxy - Mercury Computer Systems, Inc.

-199 RIVERNECK ROAD, CHELMSFORD, MASSACHUSETTS 01824
+ADD 4 ADD 5 ADD 6 O Mark this box with an X if you have made changes to your name or address details above.
+Special Meeting Proxy Card A Issues The Board of Directors recommends a vote FOR the following propos sal.
+To approve the proposed stock option exchange program and related amendment to the 2005 Stock Incentive Plan described in the proxy statement.
+For O Against O Abstain O Mark here if you plan to attend the meeting 0 Mark this box with an X if you have made comments below. o B Authorized Signatures - Sign Here - This section must be The undersigned hereby acknowledge(s) receipt of a copy of the accordine hereby revoke(s) any proxy or proxies heretofore given. - - Please sign exactly as your name(s) appear(s) on this proxy card.
+Whe trustee or guardian, please give full title as such.
+If a corporation, pleaspartnership name by authorized person.
+Signature 1 - Please keep signature within the box Signature 2 Please keep signature within the b ox Date (mm/dd/yyyy) Proxy - Mercury Computer Systems, Inc. 199 RIVERNECK ROAD, CHELMSFORD, MASSACHUSETTS 01824

+MR A SAMPLE DESIGNATION (IF ANY)

+ADD 1 ADD 2 ADD 3 000000000.00 ext 000000000.00 ext

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS SPECIFIED.
+IF NO SPECIFICATION IS MADE, THE SHARES REPRESENTED WILL BE VOTED FOR THE APPROVAL OF THE PROPOSED STOCK OPTION EXCHANGE PROGRAM AND RELATED AMENDMENT TO THE 2005 STOCK INCENTIVE PLAN DESCRIBED IN THE PROXY STATEMENT.

+The undersigned hereby appoints James R. Bertelli, Robert E. Hult and Anthony J. Medaglia, Jr., and each of them singly, with full power of substitution, proxies to represent the undersigned at the Special Meeting of Shareholders of Mercury Computer Systems, Inc. to be held on August , 2006 at 10:00 a.m., local time, at the offices of Goodwin Procter LLP, 53 State Street, Boston, Massachusetts 02109, and at any adjournments or postponements thereof, to vote in the name and place of the undersigned, with all powers which the undersigned would possess if personally present, upon the proposal set forth on the reverse side of this proxy card.